 The mugs hold 16 ounces each.
 The thin rolled lip is a nice touch, as well, as it gives the mug an elevated look and is easy to sip from when you’re not drinking from a straw.
 The mugs have a durable coating, so you won’t have to worry about corrosion or having to polish them after every use.

 Capacity: 16 ounce | Material: 100 percent copper | Glasses Included: 4

 “The most important ingredient in a Moscow mule is ginger beer,” says Jamison.
 “You want to get something that has a good kick of gingery spice to it (we use Fever-Tree at our bar).”

 Best Set: Sertodo Copper Set of 4 Copper Moscow Mule Mugs

 Made from recycled sources

-When it comes to quality, Sertado’s copper Moscow mule mugs are as top-notch as you get.
-Each Sertado product is carefully made from recycled sources by a team of artisans led by founder Jonathan Beall in the brand’s Austin, Texas, workshop and Michoacán, Mexico.
+When it comes to quality, Sertodo’s copper Moscow mule mugs are as top-notch as you get.
+Each Sertodo product is carefully made from recycled sources by a team of artisans led by founder Jonathan Beall in the brand’s Austin, Texas, workshop and Michoacán, Mexico.
 While the mugs undergo traditional copper welding and hammering, they have a modern appearance.
-Sertado skips the usual rounded cup for a more angular, Southwestern take on a Moscow mule cup.
+Sertodo skips the usual rounded cup for a more angular, Southwestern take on a Moscow mule cup.
 The handles are carefully welded on, making them incredibly durable, and the brand uses high-quality copper, so there's no need for chemical linings and lacquers.

 Best Mini: Decodyne Moscow Mule Shot Glasses